isc-projects/bind9/doc/arm/reference.rst

 When the key database is changed, the zone is updated.
 As with any other dynamic zone, changes will be written into a journal file, e.g., ``managed-keys.bind.jnl`` or ``internal.mkeys.jnl``.
-Changes are committed to the master file as soon as possible afterward; this will usually occur within 30 seconds.
+Changes are committed to the primary file as soon as possible afterward; this will usually occur within 30 seconds.
 So, whenever ``named`` is using automatic key maintenance, the zone file and journal file can be expected to exist in the working directory.
 (For this reason among